Project Emily: Missile launches by RAF personnel

 The culmination of Thor missile training was to participate in a missile launch.
 Originally it was intended that all Thor missile crews would carry out at least one launch, but it soon became apparent that the cost would be prohibitive.
 Nonetheless, 21 RAF crews visited the United States for training, culminating in operational training launches from Vandenberg.
 This was known as Integrated Weapons System Training (IWST).
+During the testing and for the avoidance of doubt, the Americans were at pains to ensure standardisation of terminology between themselves and their UK colleagues.

 The first of these launches was a launch codenamed Lions Roar.
 Despite the fact that a Thor missile had exploded on the launch pad just a few days before, the launch was viewed by dignitaries including Brigadier Godfrey Hobbs, the Director of Public Relations at the Ministry of Defence; Air Vice-Marshal Walter Sheen, the RAF commander at the British Joint Staff Mission; and Air Vice-Marshal Augustus Walker, the commander of No. 1 Group.
 After delays due to weather and technical problems, the missile was successfully launched on 16 April 1959.
 In all, there were nine IWST launches, the last of which, codenamed Red Caboose, was on 21 January 1960.

 In addition to the IWST launches, there were Combat Training Launches (CTLs).
 IWST launches were part of training, and launch crews were permitted technical holds in the countdown so they could be fully trained in launch procedures.
 A CTL was for an already trained crew, and was to demonstrate their proficiency.
 The first launch was viewed by the Chief of the Defence Staff, Admiral of the Fleet Lord Mountbatten and Lady Mountbatten.
 The first three CTLs, like the IWST launches, used Douglas missiles taken off the assembly line; but there were concerns about the impact of the British weather on the missiles.
 Henceforth, a missile would be randomly chosen, and the missile and its crew flown to Vandenberg for testing.
 Twelve CTLs were carried out between 6 October 1959 and 18 June 1962; a planned CTL on 8 October 1962 was cancelled in the wake of the decision to withdraw the Thor missiles from service.